harshdamhase/HealthCare_/README.md

 ### Microsoft Dynamics 365 Business Central Extension

-> A complete Healthcare Management System developed in Microsoft Dynamics 365 Business Central using AL Language.
+> A complete Healthcare System developed in Microsoft Dynamics 365 Business Central using AL Language.
 This solution manages the entire patient journey from registration to pharmacy billing in one integrated ERP system.

 ---
 ## Purpose of the Project: